stashapp/stash/ui/v2.5/src/docs/en/Tasks.md

 # Exporting and Importing

 The import and export tasks read and write JSON files to the configured metadata directory.
+Import from file will merge your database with a file.

-> **⚠️ Note:** The import task wipes the current database completely before importing.
+> **⚠️ Note:** The full import task wipes the current database completely before importing.

 See the [JSON Specification](/help/JSONSpec.md) page for details on the exported JSON format.